Bombay Bicycle Club: Beginnings (2005–2006)

-The Boy I Used to Be and How We Are (2007–08)
+The Boy I Used to Be and How We Are (2007–2008)

 On 16 May 2007, NME published an article naming Bombay Bicycle Club "...the hottest band to come from North London for quite some time".
 Bombay Bicycle Club released their debut EP, The Boy I Used to Be, on 12 February 2007.
 The band released it on their own independent record label, Mmm...
 Records.
 The EP was produced by Jim Abbiss at his own personal request, and was recorded and mixed by Ewan Davies at Lincolnshire's Chapel Studios.
 To support the release of the EP they played a headline show at the Dingwalls in Camden as well as supporting fellow "Road to V" winners The Young Knives across some of their UK Tour.
 The band also played the Carling Stage at Reading and Leeds Festivals in 2007.

 The band's second EP, How We Are, was released on 22 October 2007, again through Mmm...
 Records.
 It was produced by Jim Abbiss, and recorded and mixed by Richard Wilkinson at Konk Studios.
-The band headlined their first UK tour in support of this release and the EP debuted at number 2 on the UK Indie Singles Chart of 5 November 2007.
+The band headlined their first UK tour in support of this release and the EP debuted at No. 2 on the UK Indie Singles Chart on 5 November 2007.

 At the beginning of 2008, Bombay Bicycle Club appeared at the third annual Artrocker Festival, the Camden Crawl, and The Great Escape Festival in Brighton.
 The band also played the Shockwaves NME Awards Show at London's KOKO where they were main support for The Hold Steady.